antrea-io/antrea/docs/design/ovs-pipeline.md

 Flow 1 is designed for Services without Endpoints.
 It identifies the first packet of connections destined for such Service by matching `SvcNoEpRegMark`.
 Subsequently, the packet is forwarded to the OpenFlow controller (Antrea Agent).
-For TCP Service traffic, the controller will send a TCP RST, and for all other cases the controller will an ICMP Destination Unreachable message.
+For TCP Service traffic, the controller will send a TCP RST, and for all other cases the controller will send an ICMP Destination Unreachable message.

 Flows 2-3 are designed for Services that have selected an Endpoint.
 These flows identify the first packet of connections